What to expect:

 - BMI kg/m2: Pharmacotherapy can be considered in patients with a BMI of ≥30 kg/m2, or ≥27 kg/m2 with obesity-related complications if lifestyle therapy does not provide sufficient clinical benefit for patients.3

-- Comprehensive disease management: Pharmacological treatment should be considered as part of a comprehensive strategy for disease management.8
+- Comprehensive disease management: Pharmacological treatment should be considered as part of a comprehensive strategy for disease management.4

 - Post-bariatric surgery: There is also a role for pharmacotherapy post-bariatric surgery.
-10-20% of all patients will regain all the weight they lost following bariatric surgery.9 In these cases, pharmacotherapy is recommended for patients with a partial weight loss response or who have experienced weight regain after bariatric surgery.10
+10-20% of all patients will regain all the weight they lost following bariatric surgery.10 In these cases, pharmacotherapy is recommended for patients with a partial weight loss response or who have experienced weight regain after bariatric surgery.11

-Pharmacological treatments of obesity utilise different mode of actions and across the different classes, they can provide 3-9% weight loss.11
+Pharmacological treatments of obesity utilise different mode of actions and across the different classes, they can provide 3-9% weight loss.12

 Benefits of pharmacotherapy include:

-- Maintenance of compliance to lifestyle changes: Pharmacological management may be a useful adjunct to help patients maintain lifestyle changes that lead to a healthier weight.8
+- Maintenance of compliance to lifestyle changes: Pharmacological management may be a useful adjunct to help patients maintain lifestyle changes that lead to a healthier weight.4

-- Improvement in quality of life: A range of measures are used to assess quality of life in those with obesity including the DALY (disability-adjusted life years) measurement which looks at the number of years of good health lost by a particular condition.8 Pharmacotherapy has been shown to reduce the number of disability-adjusted life years, thus improving quality of life.8 This may be linked to increased maintenance of weight loss which has also been shown to cause a marked improvement in quality of life measures.5
+- Improvement in quality of life: Pharmacotherapy has been shown to reduce the number of disability-adjusted life years, thus improving quality of life.4 This may be linked to increased maintenance of weight loss which has also been shown to cause marked improvement in quality of life measures.4

 Types of pharmacological obesity treatments